 Using a technique called Latent Dirichlet Allocation (LDA), AI can group related topics together even if they don't share the same keywords.
 For example, the AI is smart enough to know that a paragraph about "photosynthesis" is related to "chlorophyll" and "ATP," even if those words are five pages apart.

 This allows SuperKnowva to build a logical hierarchy for your notes.
 Instead of a flat list of sentences, you get a structured flow of information.
-It’s a game-changer for AI tools for visual learners who need to see how different concepts connect.
+This provides clarity for AI tools for visual learners who need to see how different concepts connect.

 The SuperKnowva NLP Pipeline: Behind the Scenes